fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ### Communication between containers in a Docker network

-The docker-compose tool sets up a network between the containers and includes a DNS to easily connect two containers.
-Let's add a new service to the docker-compose and we shall see how the network and DNS work.
+The Docker Compose tool sets up a network between the containers and includes a DNS to easily connect two containers.
+Let's add a new service to the Docker Compose and we shall see how the network and DNS work.

 [Busybox](https://www.busybox.net/) is a small executable with multiple tools you may need.
 It is called "The Swiss Army Knife of Embedded Linux", and we definitely can use it to our advantage.